 There are several common registration methods for international trademark registration: one is a single national trademark registration, the other is the Madrid international trademark registration, the third is the EU trademark registration, and the fourth is the African Intellectual Property Organization trademark registration.
+Jilian Consultants will give you a detailed introduction about the trademark, if you want to know about other information like report on preferential policies of various countries and how to get a virtual office address overseas, you can also contact us.

 It refers to the registration method that directly submits registration applications to the trademark authorities of each country or region.
 It is also called "country-by-country registration".
 It is the most commonly used method for international trademark protection and is the same as some international or regional intellectual property protection organizations.
 The registration method is relative to the registration method of the organization.

 Some countries adopt the principle of "use first", that is, the first user has priority to obtain trademark rights, and some countries adopt the principle of "application first", that is, the first applicant has priority to obtain trademark rights; The time required for registration varies greatly from country to country, with the short one taking only about half a year and the long one taking 4-5 years; the validity period, fees and usage requirements of trademarks vary from country to country.
+Want to know more about brand name trademark registration, contact us.

 Madrid trademark international registration is a kind of trademark international registration protection method between all the contracting states of Madrid.
 Its biggest feature is that it only needs to submit an application to require registration in multiple contracting states.
 As of in 2021, the Madrid Union had 108 parties, covering 124 countries.
 Madrid International Registration is managed by the International Bureau and is located in Geneva, Switzerland.
 It is one of the institutions under the WIPO.